akshaygud1401/Anomaly-Detection/README.md

 The main objective of this project is:

-> **To develop a system that will be able to detect anomalous behaviour from the API calls**
+> **To develop a system that will be able to detect anomalous behavior from the API calls**

 To achieve this objective, it was further broken down into the following 5 technical sub-objectives: